 You will probably be asked to change into a hospital gown.
 You will then be connected to a device that monitors your heart rate (pulse) and blood pressure.
 An intravenous (IV) line may be started in your arm.
 You may be asked to sit on a stretcher or lie on your side for the procedure.
 The area of the back will be prepared with an antiseptic.
 Lidocaine may be injected to numb the skin around area where the epidural will be performed.

-Our team of Pain Treatment Doctors and Orthopedic Spine Surgeons at The Center For Musculoskeletal Disorders use epidural injections and other non-operative treatments to reduce back pain.
+Our team of Pain Management Doctors and Orthopedic Spine Surgeons at The Center For Musculoskeletal Disorders use epidural injections and other non-operative treatments to reduce back pain.
 After reviewing a patients medical history, a physical exam, and imaging test our providers can determine and discuss the best individualized treatment options available.

 The majority of patients who visit our orthopedic centers are able to manage their pain without surgery.
 If a a patients doesn’t respond to non-operative treatment methods and surgery is recommended, our Spine Surgeons use the most current and advanced surgical techniques to help return you return to your lifestyle.